Email FacebookTwitterMenu burgerClose thin

 Share

 Buying a second home can be significantly easier and less costly to finance than buying an investment property.
 Investment properties can offer you tax deductions by claiming operating expenses and ownership.
 Second homes, on the other hand, can also generate rental income and tax deductions for expenses, as long as the owner lives there for at least 14 days a year or 10% of the total days rented.
-Let’s break down the differences.
+Let’s break down the differences between a second home vs. an investment property.

 A financial advisor could help you put a financial plan together for buying a second home or an investment property.